ietf-wg-alto/draft-alto-oam-yang/design.md

-As section 15.5.2 of {{RFC7285}} suggests, the module also defines authentication and authorization related configuration to employ access control at information resource level.
+As section 15.5.2 of {{RFC7285}} suggests, the module also defines authentication and authorization related configuration to employ access control at the information resource level.
 The ALTO server returns the IRD to the ALTO client based on its authentication information.

-The information resource access control is supported by the following
+The information resource access control is supported using the following
 configuration:

 ~~~